-To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook/ school code of conduct / staff behaviour policy and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and young people in education settings (September 2015) available at http://www.thegrid.org.uk/info/welfare/child\protection/allegations/safe.shtml
+To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the school code of conduct and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and young people in education settings (September 2015) available at

 The document seeks to ensure that the responsibilities of school leaders towards children and staff are discharged by raising awareness of illegal, unsafe, unprofessional and unwise behaviour.
 This includes guidelines for staff on positive behaviour management in line with the ban on corporal punishment (School Standards and Framework Act 1998).
-Please see the school/college's behaviour management policy for more information.
+Please see the The Nobel School Behaviour for Learning policy for more information.